aadurand1/comm-static/about.markdown

   overlay_filter: 0.5 # same as adding an opacity of 0.5 to a black background
 ---

+> static: stat·​ic | ˈsta-tik
+> 1. adj. showing little change
+> 2. n. noise produced in a radio or television receiver by atmospheric or various natural or man-made electrical disturbances
+> 3. n. heated opposition or criticism

 {% highlight ruby %}
+---
 Andrew:
   age: 35..45
   straight: true